xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-answer-key/04-Exercise-3-Creating-SharePoint-Framework-Extensions.md

 1. When prompted, select the **Load debug scripts** button.

-1. Notice that when the page loads, the text defined in the public properties is displayed in the header and footer of the page.
+1. Notice when the page loads, a Hello (your name) dialog should appear.

 1. Stop the local web server by pressing CTRL+C in the console/terminal window.